1956 Illinois elections: Turnout

 In the primary election turnout was 36.96%, with a total of 1,839,577 ballots cast (961,999 Democratic and 877,578 Republican).

 In the general election turnout was 85.95%, with a total of 4,484,956 ballots cast.

 Federal elections

 United States President

 Illinois voted for the Republican ticket of Dwight D. Eisenhower and Richard Nixon.
 For the second consecutive election, Illinois' vote for the Republican Eisenhower-Nixon ticket came despite the fact that former Illinois Governor Adlai Stevenson II was the Democratic presidential nominee.

 United States Senate

 Republican Senator Everett Dirksen was reelected to a second term.

 United States House

 All 25 Illinois seats in the United States House of Representatives were up for election in 1956.

 The Republicans flipped one Democratic-held seat, leaving the composition of Illinois' House delegation to consist of 14 Republicans and 11 Democrats.

 State elections

 Governor

 Incumbent Governor William Stratton, a Republican, narrowly won reelection to a second term.

 General election

-Herbert C. Paschen was replaced by Richard B. Austin as Democratic nominee.
+Herbert C. Paschen (winner of the Democratic primary) withdrew and was replaced by Richard B. Austin as Democratic nominee.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Lieutenant Governor John William Chapman, a Republican, won reelection to a second term.
+Incumbent lieutenant governor John William Chapman, a Republican, won reelection to a second term.